peter-c0de/essential-apps/README.md

 App  | Description
 ------------- | -------------
-xsel  | command-line tool to access X clipboard and paste text from terminal.
+xsel  | command-line tool to access X clipboard and paste text from terminal. snapd | Daemon and tooling that enable snap packages

 ## Graphics